 Most social networks give you demographical data about people you are connected with, although the more precise data is usually behind a pay-wall such as on LinkedIn.

 If you pay for advertising on many platforms, then you will have access to more data and also be able to tie together data from an external platform to actual performance on the website through Google Analytics goals, or e-commerce conversion tracking.

 YouTube, Twitter and Facebook and other sites give you some great free information about followers and people who interact with your content.
 Make sure you check the “analytics” or “insights” section of your most used social, email and paid advertising platforms for some free insights:

 There are also many powerful data-driven companies, such as Experian, Oracle, Nielsen where you can gain access to very precise information on users to enhance your website if you really want to get serious about customer segmentation.

 Demographic data is readily available and can influence how you build your website, how you advertise online and even what your target market should be.

-It’s easy to find demographic data on Google Analytics, or social networks, plus you can quickly use it to your advantage when creating Google AdWords or Facebook ads.
+It’s easy to find demographic data on Google Analytics or social networks, plus you can quickly use it to your advantage when creating Google Ads or Facebook ads.

 If you are willing to pay, then there are some very accurate demographic services to gather information from, or you can gather statistics from your paid advertising campaigns.